AlekhyaMallina-Vedams/openstack-manuals/doc/config-reference/source/block-storage/drivers/kaminario-driver.rst

 ===================================================
-Dot Hill AssuredSAN Fibre Channel and iSCSI drivers
+Kaminario SAN Fibre Channel and iSCSI drivers
 ===================================================

 The ``DotHillFCDriver`` and ``DotHillISCSIDriver`` volume drivers allow